smikhalevski/roqueform/packages/constraint-validation-plugin/README.md

 // ⮕ [planetField.at('name')]
 ```

-Show an error message balloon for the first element that is associated with this field or any of its child fields:
+Show an error message balloon for the first invalid element that is associated with this field or any of its child
+fields:

 ```ts
 planetField.reportValidity();